Instructions Governing The Specialty Exams

 A: You will need to provide your own laptop and you will need to download the exam software two weeks prior to exam day.
 The examination room is equipped to plug in your laptop.
 There are no loaner laptops available.
 Additional information about the computerized exams is available here.

 Q: Will the exam have my name or other personal information on it?

-A: No, after checking in and finding a seat in the examination room, examinees will be given an envelope containing a perforated card upon which an examination number has been written.
-Examinees will be asked to separate the card, print their names on one half of the card, and seal that half in the envelope that will then be handed to a proctor.
-Examinees should retain the other half of the card on which they have written their exam numbers.
+A: No, after checking in and finding a seat in the examination room, examinees will be given an envelope containing a perforated card upon which their name and an examination number has been written.
+Examinees will be asked to separate the card, keep the portion with only the exam number, and seal the other half in the envelope that will then be handed to a proctor.
+Examinees should retain the half of the card which has their exam numbers.
 This examination number will be used on typed exams in the exam software.
 The number is also to be written on all examination papers by an examinee that is handwriting an exam.
 The examinee should not place his or her name or initials on the examination papers or type any identifying information in the software.
 The exams are graded and referred to by their examination number to maintain anonymity.